kameryn1811/Bandcamp-Downloader/README.md

 * **Executable** - Available in .exe format, simply download and run.
 * **Automatic Updates** - Select automatic updates or check now to be notified when there is a new update and accept to install it automatically.
 * **Intuitive Interface** - No command-line knowledge required, easy to use.
-* **Drag and Drop Support** - Conveniently drag Bandcamp URLs into the app from bandcamp pages or your browser address bar.
+* **Drag and Drop Support** - Conveniently drag Bandcamp URLs into the app from bandcamp pages or your browser address bar (or use various options to paste URLs)
 * **URL Tags** - URLs are automatically converted to colored, interactive tags with hover overlays.
 Hover to access options: open in browser, view metadata, copy, paste, or delete.
-* **Batch Downloads** - Download multiple albums at once by pasting multiple URLs.
+* **Batch Downloads** - Download multiple albums at once by dragging or pasting multiple URLs into the queue.
 * **Discography Support** - Download entire artist discographies with a single click.
 * **Organization** - Fully customizable folder structure (e.g. Artist/Album (Year) etc.) and filename format (e.g. 01.
 Artist - Track.mp3).
 * **Metadata** - Automatically tags files with artist, album, track number, date, genre, label, catalog number, and album artist.